CanevottiAlessia/miR-RF/README.md

 > Please ensure that sequence headers do **not** include tabs (`\t`), as this may lead to incorrect parsing or unexpected behavior.
 >
 > We recommend using only whitespace-free identifiers or safe delimiters such as underscores (`_`), pipes (`|`), or semicolons (`;`) in FASTA headers.
+>
+>Output files from both miR_application.py and miR_classes.py are written to the directory from which the scripts are launched (unless a specific path is provided).
+>
+>Temporary folders and intermediate files may be created during execution.
+Temporary files are automatically deleted at the end of the run, while the folders may remain empty.